igorwaw/web-advent/content/2015/05-string/index.md

 rx3=re.compile(r'(\w\w)\w*\1')
 ```

-Here's the meanining:
+Here's the meaning:

 - **rx1** -  \w  means any letter, in parentheses means remember it, \1 mean repeat the first parentheses, so combined it means a pair of letters
 - **rx2** -  (\w) and \1 has the same meaning as in rx1 and there's another letter in between
 - **rx3** -  (\w\w) is a 2-letter group, \1 is the same group, repeated and there's \w* in between, meaning any number of letters (including 0)

 A slightly more interesting case is rule 1 of part 1: It contains at least three vowels (aeiou only).
 Interesting, because it can be solved with a useful Python class called Counter.
-It can count occurences of all characters in the string.
+It can count occurrences of all characters in the string.
 We then need to check vowelcounter[letter] for letter in VOWELS (wow, Python code is exactly the same as English explanation!) and sum it:

 ```python
 VOWELS=("a", "e", "i", "o", "u")